RocketSoftware/BankDemo/demos/onprem/vsam/README.md

 # Micro Focus Bankdemo Application using disk files
-This demonstration configures the Bankdemo deployment to store banking data in VSAM datasets on disk accessed from COBOL programs using `EXEC CICS` statements such as `STARTBR FILE`, `READ FILE`, `WRITE FILE`.
+This demonstration configures the Bankdemo application to store banking data in VSAM datasets on disk accessed from COBOL programs using `EXEC CICS` statements such as `STARTBR FILE`, `READ FILE`, `WRITE FILE`.
 The COBOL modules used to access the data can be found in the `sources/cobol/data/vsam` directory of this project

 ## Pre-requisites